 Back in 2014, the Federal Trade Commission charged green coffee bean sellers with deceiving consumers through fake news sites and bogus weight loss claims.
 This was not to say that green coffee beans don’t work, just that the hype offered to the public was misconceiving to say the least.

 Choosing healthy supplements is key to protecting your good health.
-I hope you will always do thorough researching on any new supplement you choose for weight loss.
+I do hope you will always do thorough researching on any new supplement you choose for weight loss.
 As you can clearly see with the evidence presented here, there is far too much controversy on whether green coffee helps with SAFE weight loss or not.

 If you found this post helpful, I do hope you will share it with your friends.
 And … comments will be greatly appreciated.

 Credit for Header: image by Nathan leibel (Own work) [CC BY-SA 3.0 (http://creativecommons.org/licenses/by-sa/3.0)], via Wikimedia Commons